tutors-sdk/tutors/README.md

 ### [tutors-ui](https://github.com/tutors-sdk/tutors/tree/main/components/tutors-ui)

-A shared library of UI components which can be used to build the readers and hosted in the vite-book.
+A shared library of UI components which can be used to build the readers, these components are visualised in the vitebook site (https://vitebook.tutors.dev).

 # Contributing

 Please ensure to read the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing to the Tutors project.

+When contributing, pull requests should be opened to the 'development' branch, and once tested this will be merged to main.

 # Sponsors